 A typical reverse osmosis water purification system is normally connected to a water source via a valve.
 The other major components include a pre-filter that removes chlorine, fluoride, salt plus other sediments and a reverse osmosis membrane that gets rid of chlorine and bacteria.
 Through the addition of a pure carbon filter, these water filters can effectively eliminate bad odor.
 The purified water is then collected in a storage tank as the impurities are disposed of via a drain line.

 What makes reverse osmosis purifiers better than other at-home water purification methods?
 Well, water generally contains a lot of impurities and contaminant, therefore having an efficient water filtration method is a must.
-Having a reverse osmosis water filtration system at home, will thus give you the satisfaction the water you drink and use in other activities like washing clothes and cleaning utensils is not only pure but not also a carrier of disease vectors, given that this system is considered to be the most effective.
+Having a reverse osmosis water filtration system at home will thus give you satisfaction.
+The water you drink and use in other activities like washing clothes and cleaning utensils is pure.
+Also, it is not a carrier of disease vectors, given that this system is considered to be the most effective.
 Additionally, this technology helps remove chlorine, fluorine, sulfates, viruses, metals, salts, bacteria, as well as other common impurities.
-Remember that using water that is free from impurities is good for health, prolongs the life of household appliances like water heaters and washing machine, and reduces clogging of pipes plus all the other problems characteristic of water that contain dissolved impurities.
+Remember that using water that is free from impurities is good for health.
+It also prolongs the life of household appliances like water heaters and washing machine.
+And reduces clogging of pipes plus all the other problems characteristic of water that contain dissolved impurities.

 Since reverse osmosis is quite a slow process, useful minerals often get removed during this process.
 The other problem is that one has to regularly replace these water filters and membrane, say after every 2-3 years.
 Besides, these systems are relatively expensive and are thus not economically viable for small-sized families.